-Inspect result '''
+Inspect result head(exampleSwitchListAnalyzed$AlternativeSplicingAnalysis) # the first 6 does not have any intron retentions table(exampleSwitchListAnalyzed$AlternativeSplicingAnalysis$IR) # there appear to be 7 transcripts that have a '''

-head(exampleSwitchListAnalyzed\$AlternativeSplicingAnalysis) # the first 6 does not have any intron retentions (IR) table(exampleSwitchListAnalyzed\$AlternativeSplicingAnalysis\$IR) # there appear to be 7 transcripts that have an interpretation of the first 6 does not have any intronsity of the first 6 does not have 6 does not analyzeCPAT
+analyzeCPAT

 Import Result of External Sequence Analysis

 Allows for easy integration of the result of CPAT (external sequence analysis of coding potential) in the IsoformSwitchAnalyzeR workflow.
 Please note that due to the 'removeNoncodinORFs' option we recommend using analyzeCPAT before analyzePFAM and analyzeSignalP if you have predicted the ORFs with analyzeORF.
 This is an alternative to analyzing CPC2 results with analyzeCPC2.